kamranahmedse/developer-roadmap/src/data/guides/session-based-authentication.md

 });
 ```

-The important piece to note here is the `express-session` middleware registration which automatically handles the session initialization, cooking parsing and session data retrieval, and so on.
+The important piece to note here is the `express-session` middleware registration which automatically handles the session initialization, cookie parsing and session data retrieval, and so on.
 In our example here, we are passing the following configuration options:

 - `secret`: This is used to sign the session ID cookie.
 Using a secret that cannot be guessed will reduce the ability to hijack a session.
 - `cookie`: Object containing the configuration for session id cookie.